The Best Star Wars: Visions™ Quotes

 So a Jedi, a Hutt™, and a droid walk into a bar … and form a rock band?
 One of the series’ more lighthearted stories, this episode continues the Star Wars trend of an unlikely group of outcasts becoming the best of friends.
 Jay™, an abandoned Padawan™, is taken in by a Hutt named Geezer™ as the newest addition to Star Waver™, the galaxy’s next biggest musical act.
 As it turns out, Geezer is wanted by Jabba the Hutt™, who sends Boba Fett™ to retrieve him.
 From there, the band uses their pop-punk sensibility and the power of friendship to take center stage.

 “Don’t live for someone else.”

 Twins are once again used as a symbol of the duality of the Force, and the infinite potential for madness and wisdom.
 Force wielders either succumb to the burning desire to transcend death or they find inner peace in embracing what cannot be controlled.
-In this episode, a set of twins is trained since birth to obey the dark side, but the Force always finds a way of balancing itself out, as well as allowing us to defy destiny and discover our own purpose.
+In this episode, a set of twins is trained since birth to obey the dark side. but in the end, the Force always finds a way of balancing itself out — as well as allowing us to defy destiny and discover our own purpose.